santisis/ldap2mailman/README.md

 attributes.

-A user could be part of a group by having its `gidNumber` set to a certain primary group or by having their `uid` is a `memberUid` attribute of its secondary group/s.
+A user could be part of a group by having its `gidNumber` set to a certain primary group or by having their `uid` as a `memberUid` attribute for its secondary group/s.

 If a user doesn't have a `mail` attribute, it is ignored by the process.